 Life after MPCT

-Kurt Adams, a former MPCT Learner, with a promising career in industry was asked a few questions by Ed Saville, General Manager at Newport Galvanizers Ltd and MLT Trustee.
+Kurt Adams, a former MPCT Learner, with a promising career in the industry was asked a few questions by Ed Saville, General Manager at Newport Galvanizers Ltd and MLT Trustee.

 What attracted you to join MPCT?

 “I had originally wanted a career with the police.
 However, I approached Careers Wales who told me about the Military Preparation College.
 It sounded good, so I gave it a go.”

 What did you enjoy most during your time with MPCT?

 “I really enjoyed the team tasks and the fitness.
 I also gained a BTEC qualification in Public Services along with GCSEs in English and Maths.”

 What skills did it provide you with?

 “I definitely gained confidence, as when I joined I did not like things like speaking in front of others.
 Through the team tasks I found I could do things that I didn’t realise I could do.
 I also became a lot fitter.”